SJWONG27/acadprobot/README.md

 Move it under file backend: backend/academic_classifier_bert

 #### 3️⃣ Create your local environment files
+To proceed with this, kindly register an account in Supabase
 ```bash
 # backend environment
 cp backend/.env.example backend/.env